Sed: History

-Mode of operation
+Processing

-sed is a line-oriented text processing utility: it reads text, line by line, from an input stream or file, into an internal buffer called the pattern space.
-Each line read starts a cycle.
-To the pattern space, sed applies one or more operations which have been specified via a sed script. sed implements a programming language with about 25 commands that specify the operations on the text.
-For each input line, after running the script, sed ordinarily outputs the pattern space (the line as modified by the script) and begins the cycle again with the next line.
-Other end-of-script behaviors are available through sed options and script commands, e.g. d to delete the pattern space, q to quit, N to add the next line to the pattern space immediately, and so on.
-Thus a sed script corresponds to the body of a loop that iterates through the lines of a stream, where the loop itself and the loop variable (the current line number) are implicit and maintained by sed.
+sed reads text, line by line, from an input stream (such as a file) into an internal buffer called the pattern space.
+As specified via a script, sed applies commands (called actions in sed documentation) to the pattern space.
+Unless directed otherwise, sed then outputs the pattern space (the modified line) and begins the cycle again with the next line.
+Other end-of-script behaviors are available via command-line options and via script commands such as d to delete the pattern space, q to quit, N to add the next line to the pattern space immediately.
+Thus, a sed script corresponds to the body of a loop that iterates through the lines of a stream, where the loop itself and the loop variable (the current line number) are implicit and maintained by sed.

+Because the iteration over input lines, variables (pattern space and hold space), input and output streams, and default actions (copy line to pattern space, print pattern space) are implicit, it is possible to write terse one-liner programs.
+For example, the script 10q prints the first 10 lines of input, then stops.